droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > * ***The Amber Temple.*** Kasimir pauses thoughtfully, then shares that the Order of the Silver Dragon was once rumored to guard "secrets hidden in amber," and that their revenants and spirits yet haunt Argynvostholt to this day.
 > * ***The Werewolf Den.*** Kasimir shares that the werewolf pack has historically been bloodthirsty and brutal, but become far more reserved—even peaceful—a decade after Strahd entered hibernation.
 "I presume it was a change of leadership," he notes, "following the absence of pressure from the castle.
 With Strahd awoken, however, their aggression has reemerged."
 (Kasimir doesn't know where their den is, but knows that their activities have historically been focused on the western half of the valley.)

 His right hand and forearm are a pale bluish-white, with much of the skin puffy and blistered.
-(A successful DC 12 Wisdom (Medicine) check identifies the symptoms of frostbite.)
+(A successful DC 19 Medicine check identifies the symptoms of frostbite.)

 Kasimir welcomes the players warmly, though obviously with some discomfort.
 If the players ask for the signet ring, he produces it from his cloak and wishes them luck, noting that he could not identify it himself—odd, he thinks, given his knowledge of pre-Barovian heraldry and his long history in the valley.
 (He isn’t sure whether the Baron’s library might hold more information, but believes it a lead worth pursuing.)